FAQ - Colorado Undergraduate Applicants

 It depends on whether you are seeking a degree pathway that leads to teacher licensure.

 - Please note that Reach University is NOT an Educator Preparation Program (EPP) in Colorado.
-Our BA programs will lead to a Bachelor of Arts in Liberal Education degree, but not a teaching licensure.
+Our BA programs will lead to a Bachelor of Arts in Liberal Education degree, but not teaching licensure.

 - Please note that Reach University is NOT an Educator Preparation Program (EPP) in Colorado.
-Our BA programs will lead to a Bachelor of Arts in Liberal Education degree, but not a teaching licensure.
+Our BA programs will lead to a Bachelor of Arts in Liberal Education degree, but not teaching licensure.

-- If you are seeking licensure through an undergraduate degree program, you may want to explore licensure-granting pathways available in Colorado.
+- If you are seeking licensure through an undergraduate degree program, you may want to explore licensure-granting pathways available in Colorado instead of applying to Reach’s BA program.
+Again, as previously stated, Reach University is NOT an Educator Preparation Program (EPP) in Colorado.
+Our BA programs will lead to a Bachelor of Arts in Liberal Education degree, but not teaching licensure.

 - Click here.
 Under “Pathway Type,” select “Initial Licensure - Undergraduate.”